There are many reasons why Filipinos may be reluctant to ask for a raise.

 The best way to handle giving raises is to let them know ahead of time:

-- when you’re going to give them,
+- when you’re going to give them one,

-- how often you’ll give them and
+- how often you’ll give them, and

-Filipinos typically get raises every year, and I would recommend doing this with your OFSs.
-I give modest raises every year.
-I also evaluate employees to determine whether I should raise their salary again.
+I give modest raises annually and also evaluate employees to determine whether I should increase their salary again.
 Those who perform well and have proven to be valuable to the business will get raises, often around $50 a month.
-Giving annual or consistent raises can be a way to show appreciation and inspire commitment.

-You should reward your OFSs for outstanding work, especially if they have exceeded your expectations.
-Assess your OFS’s performance against goals you’ve set together.
-As those standards are achieved, you should grant raises accordingly.
 The amount you give depends on how exceptional the work has been.
-As a standard raise, I might give a $30-a-month raise.
-For good workers, I might give a $50-a-month raise.
-And for the very best workers, I have often given $100-a-month raises.
+As a standard raise, I might give a $30-a-month increase.
+For good workers, I might give $50 a month.
+And for the very best workers, I’ve given $100-a-month raises.

 Reward an OFS with rock-star skills accordingly.
 A person like this stands out above the rest, so they deserve to be compensated fairly.

 It’s common for a Filipino worker to experience financial hardships or medical emergencies.
 I don’t give raises in these situations.
-Instead, I help them by giving them some money on a one-time basis.
+Instead, I help by giving them some money on a one-time basis.

 About John Jonas